-1. How safe is Peru?
+1. Is Peru A Safe Country To Visit?
 What risk is there from bandits and other criminals?

 2. What accommodation do you recommend?
 Normally we camp but are unsure how safe that will be when cycling in Peru, and how many campsites are there?

 Almost every village or town has accommodation of some description, and most of it will cost less than 10 dollars a night.
 Of course, you shouldn’t expect too much for this!

 A room with a bed that you would probably prefer to lay your sleeping bag on is the norm out in the sticks, but the tourist centres have better quality accommodation.